 This section sets out the process for accepting, declining and recording offers of gifts, benefits and hospitality.
-Any exceptions to this process must have the prior written approval of the relevant Deputy Fire Rescue Commissioner or Deputy Secretary Corporate Regulations and Strategic Services, following approval by the direct manager.
+Any exceptions to this process must have the prior written approval of the relevant Deputy Fire Rescue Commissioner or Deputy Secretary Corporate Regulations and Strategic Services or Fire Rescue Commissioner, following approval by the direct manager.